tdewolff/prompt/README.md

 # Command line prompter
-Command line prompter for terminal user interaction.
+Command line prompter for terminal user interaction with the following features:

+- user input into `string`, `bool`, `int`, `float64`, ...
+- yes/no prompt
+- select prompt with options

 *See also [github.com/tdewolff/argp](https://github.com/tdewolff/argp) for a command line argument parser.*